gerelef/dotfiles/scripts/functions/README.md

 ## functions
-Utilities to be used wherever.
+Independent utilities to be used wherever.
 Each file is a function or two, on it's own.
 Modules here should be completely independent from any other utility, except their dependencies (ff* utilities depend on `ffmpeg` for example.)